cerb/cerb.github.io/privacy.md

 * TOC
 {:toc}

+## Privacy Shield

+We are committed to complying with the [Privacy Shield Principles](https://www.privacyshield.gov/) designed to safeguard the privacy of personal data.

+## What Personal Data is Collected by WGM?

+We develop and sell Cerb, a software application (as-a-service and on-premises) for sharing team inboxes, building collaborative workspaces, managing customer relationships, and automating business workflows.

+We maintain profiles on our customers and their organizations based on past interactions (e.g. email address, gender, date of birth, IP addresses, public social media photos, organizational affiliation and job title, email support history, and order history).

+With Cerb Cloud, we act as a data processor for companies around the world.
+Due to the customizable design of Cerb, our clients (as data controllers) may store any kind of personal data about their own clients (as data subjects).
+Depending on the nature of our clients' organization, or the type of email they receive (e.g. newsletters, receipts, test results), this may include sensitive personal data -- race/ethnicity, political opinions, religion, health, sexuality, etc.

+Aside from what processing is necessary to provide the service (e.g. web server access logs, storage, aggregate usage info), we do not directly process personal information within our clients' databases.

 ## Website Visitors

 Like most website operators, we collect non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Our purpose in collecting non-personally identifying information is to better understand how visitors use our website.
-From time to time, we may release non-personally identifying information in the aggregate; e.g., by publishing a report on trends in the usage of its software or websites.
+From time to time, we may release non-personally identifying information in the aggregate; e.g., by publishing a report on trends in the usage of our software or websites.

 We also collect "potentially personally identifying" information like Internet Protocol (IP) addresses for website visitors and workers.
 We only disclose IP addresses under the same circumstances that we use and disclose personally identifying information as described below.